Red Seal Trades in Ontario: What Are They & How to Get Into One

 How to Get Red Seal Certification in Ontario

-Here’s a step-by-step guide to getting Red Seal certification in Ontario:
+Here is a step-by-step guide to achieving your Red Seal endorsement in Ontario:

 Step 1: Complete Pre-Apprenticeship Training

-While not mandatory, enrolling in a pre-apprenticeship program will give you a valuable headstart.
-These can be as short as 12 weeks and will teach you the foundational skills needed to secure an apprenticeship and thrive during it, too.
+While not mandatory, enrolling in an Ontario college pre-apprenticeship program will give you a valuable head start.
+These can be as short as 12 weeks and will teach you the foundational skills needed to secure an apprenticeship program.

-Pre-apprenticeships can also help you build networks within the industry, opening up doors to better apprenticeship opportunities.
+Pre-apprenticeships can also help you build industry networks, opening doors to better apprenticeship opportunities.
 Don’t discount the many benefits of completing pre-apprenticeship training

 Step 2: Secure Your Apprenticeship